rocketblast/administration/README.md

 # Administration
-This is the place you can find documentation about in-game commands and other stuff you can use on Rocket Blast's battlefield servers.
+This is the place where you can find documentation about in-game commands and other stuff you can use on Rocket Blast's battlefield servers.
 Feel free to contribute through Pull requests and issues.

 ### Table of Contents